Baljon/KogniUSOS/README.md

 KogniUSOS
 ==============

-An application designed to simplify the process of signing up to the Specialization Module 2 (Moduł Specjalizacyjny 2) for Cognitive Science students at University of Warsaw (Institute of Philosophy).
+A web application designed to simplify the process of signing up to the Specialization Module 2 (Moduł Specjalizacyjny 2) for Cognitive Science students at University of Warsaw (Institute of Philosophy).

 Developed as a course project for the Basics of Application Programming course by @pwilkin.